 It can be understandably tempting to want to do major renovations after settling into a new home, and finishing the basement is a very popular option because it adds living and entertainment space.

 I have a huge basement and there’s a lot that needs to go into planning.
 Basement redesign is a lot more complicated than you would think because there’s a lot of considerations that need to be accounted for before committing to a design.
-We’ve worked hard on home improvements, and I think this basement redesign will be our biggest project to date.
+Over the past few years, we worked hard on home improvements, and I think this basement redesign will be our biggest project to date.

 That being said, it’s important to make sure your basement is structurally sound first.
 The most vital step of this process, of course, is to ensure that your basement is completely waterproof to avoid structural damage after the renovation process is complete.
 Part of this means keeping up with exterior home maintenance, like gutter cleaning, which should be done at least twice a year.